TimmysApp/MarvelCharacters/README.md

 - The app supports both light and dark mode.

 ### Marvel API Integration
-- The app fetches characters from the Marvel API, allowing users to explore a vast array of Marvel characters.
+- The app fetches characters from the [Marvel API](https://developer.marvel.com/docs#!/public/getCreatorCollection_get_0), allowing users to explore a vast array of Marvel characters.

 ### List View and Carousel View
 - The app offers both a list view and a carousel view that are paginated for users to browse characters, providing a versatile and engaging user experience.
 - Users can toggle between these views using a convenient button.

-### CoreData Caching
+### `CoreData` Caching
-- To enhance performance and user experience, the app uses CoreData to cache the first 15 characters.
+- To enhance performance and user experience, the app uses `CoreData` to cache the first 15 characters.
 This ensures that users can quickly access previously viewed characters without making additional API requests.

 ### Image Loading Optimization
 - The app optimizes image loading by detecting duplicate image requests and preventing redundant fetches.
 This means that an image displayed in multiple places will only be fetched once, reducing network usage and improving loading times.
-- Fetched images are stored in CoreData for caching between app sessions, ensuring that previously viewed images are readily available.
+- Fetched images are stored in `CoreData` for caching between app sessions, ensuring that previously viewed images are readily available.
-- Images are also cached in NSCache for rapid loading within the same session, providing a smooth user experience.
+- Images are also cached using `NSCache` for rapid loading within the same session, providing a smooth user experience.

 ### Character Details View
 - The app includes a character details view that presents essential information about each character, including their image, name, and description.